 Traditional Family Therapy does not work with children who have rejected a parent.
 It is a waste of time, money and often reinforces the cutoff thus making the damage worse.

-There are currently 3 providers in the US that that are successfully reuniting children with their rejected parents within a matter of days.
+The following providers in the US are successfully reuniting children with their rejected parents within a matter of days.

 High Road to Reunification Workshop – International